openhab/openhab-addons/bundles/org.openhab.binding.nuvo/README.md

 This binding can be used to control the Nuvo Grand Concerto or Essentia G whole house multi-zone amplifier.
 Up to 20 keypad zones can be controlled when zone expansion modules are used (if not all zones on the amp are used they can be excluded via configuration).

-The binding supports two different kinds of connections:
+The binding supports three different kinds of connections:

 * serial connection,
-* serial over IP connection
+* serial over IP connection,
+* direct IP connection via a Nuvo MPS4 music server

 For users without a serial connector on the server side, you can use a serial to USB adapter.

+If you are using the Nuvo MPS4 music server with your Grand Concerto or Essentia G, the binding can connect to the server's IP address on port 5006.

 You don't need to have your Grand Concerto or Essentia G whole house amplifier device directly connected to your openHAB server.
 You can connect it for example to a Raspberry Pi and use [ser2net Linux tool](https://sourceforge.net/projects/ser2net/) to make the serial connection available on LAN (serial over IP).